Confluence PDF export alternative

 Share more professionally

-Give external readers a clean web experience instead of a rough attachment or a pile of files.
+Give external readers a clean web experience instead of a rough attachment or pile of files.

 Reduce manual rework